I do not consider the down swing movement to

 has effectively moved forward in the stance, thus creating a situation

-where the golfer could possibly hit the ground before the ball.
+where the golfer would possibly hit the ground well before the

 Similarly, if you over compensate